nictuku/mothership/README.md

-myservers
+Mothership
 =========

+A zero configuration web service that holds recent status updates from my servers.

-A web page that lists all my servers, gives me a link to their SSH port and indicates if a server isn't running anymore.
+It has a single web page that lists servers, gives me a link to their SSH port and indicates if a server isn't running anymore.

 Agent installation: